LucasAlfare/FLTimer/core/src/jvmMain/kotlin/com/lucasalfare/fltimer/core/data/persistence/README.md

 # Parsing files
 After getting the above specification, parse (read) and/or write files should be easy.
-Even epending on what is being made with this files the only requirement to take information from it is just to follow the specification above.
+Even epending on what is being made with these files the only requirement to take information from it is just to follow the specification above.
 However, inside the application we have some built-ins readers/writers to deal with the files.